 2.2 Equipping the whole person

-The lop-sided focus on the training of one's rationalistic functions that characterised much of the theological training during the time of the Enlightenment, is being challenged by the current interest in experiential religion.
+The lop-sided focus on the training of one's rationalistic functions that characterized much of the theological training during the time of the Enlightenment, is being challenged by the current interest in experiential religion.
 (Enlightenment is the period starting with the 18th century, when men replaced religion with the belief that man would better himself through the use of human reason and science).
 The danger that theological training could in the new paradigm swing from rationalism to experientialism is real.
 Where rationalism tended to lead to the relativism of liberal theology, there is a danger that experientialism could lead to the same type of relativism that is characteristic of New Age.

-ILD endeavours to emphasise throughout its training that the elements of knowledge, character and skills should be integrated.
+ILD endeavours to emphasize throughout its training that the elements of knowledge, character and skills should be integrated.
 This is not only promoted by its approach to integrate the different theological disciplines, but also by the fact that the training is integrated into the life of the church with its checks and balances in the lives and interaction of its members.

 3. Integrated theological practice

-3.1 Practising inter-active theology
+3.1 Practicing inter-active theology

 ILD follows an approach by which participants are led to develop their own theological understanding through the inter-action of the Word with practice.
 Although the Bible is truth, we all tend to fail in our own theology or understanding of that truth.
 The challenge is to have our theology inter-act with the truth of the Bible as well as the reality of the practical world.
 Sometimes the reality of the world clearly reveals the inadequacies of our theologies and challenges us afresh to re-evaluate them in the light of the Bible.
 While this process holds to the authority of the Bible, it does tend to challenge pet theologies.
 It facilitates the application of God's absolutes to the needs of society.

-By developing a curriculum that equips the church to find theological answers for itself, a major need is fulfilled especially in the non-Western world.
-Where missiology has been proposing for a long time that churches should be self-governing, self-supporting and self-propagating, it has neglected the element of self-theologising.
+By developing a curriculum that equips the church to find theological answers for itself, a major need is fulfilled, especially in the non-Western world.
+Where missiology has been proposing for a long time that churches should be self-governing, self-supporting and self-propagating, it has neglected the element of self-theologizing.
 The latter is probably the most important one of all these 'selves'.
-For example how can a planted church in a poor country be self-supporting if it follows a model of ministry that can only function within a wealthy Western setting?
+For example, how can a planted church in a poor country be self-supporting if it follows a model of ministry that can only function within a wealthy Western setting?
 In such a case the planted church should know how to develop a model of ministry that could be self-supporting and that is based on biblical absolutes.

 3.2 Establishing the rightful position of the Bible

-Through the process of practising theology interactively, the Bible takes its rightful, although much neglected place in theology.
+Through the process of practicing theology interactively, the Bible takes its rightful, although much neglected, place in theology.
 It is treated as the authoritative source that it is and provides absolutes for the church in its calling in a society where everything is relative.
 As the Enlightenment paradigm fades away, we can expect many of the rationalistic presuppositions that had such a devastating effect on the authority of the Bible to also fade away.

 As we can expect the historical critical method of exegesis to continue losing its influence, there is an exciting opportunity to provide more objective scholarly approaches and methodologies of exegesis to an emerging generation of faithful church members.
 This training in exegesis has to be easily accessible to the average church member by presenting and applying it in the local church setting.
 If we fail in that, the church will be much poorer and certainly not well-equipped to face the challenges of the post-modern paradigm that may even believe in the supernatural revelation of Christ, but then only as one amongst many.

 Veritas presents an approach and methodology of exegesis and hermeneutics that could be used by churches to train their own members.
 For this purpose we have made extensive use of the insights and methodologies brought to us by semantics and semiotics.
-The methodologies to analyse exposition/ exhortation, narrative and poetry as applied to the different categories of Bible books have already been thoroughly field-tested.
+The methodologies to analyze exposition/ exhortation, narrative and poetry as applied to the different categories of Bible books have already been thoroughly field-tested.

-The inter-active practice of theology does not only take the Bible seriously, but also the cultural context.
+The inter-active practice of theology not only takes the Bible seriously, but also the cultural context.
 It is theology in culture.
-This is different from the traditional paradigm where theory and practise were too often separated.
+This is different from the traditional paradigm where theory and practice were too often separated.
 The purpose is not to teach answers, as the questions may differ from context to context.
 As the context demands responses, answers are found in inter-action with the Word.
 This process not only requires good exegesis of the Bible, but also of the empirical situation.
 This presents a challenge to theology to develop instruments by which empirical research could be done, as those of the social sciences are not always effective.

 3.4 Integrated curriculum

-It is important to remember that up to the time of the Enlightenment there was only one discipline of theology.
-Under the influence of the Enlightenment a division between theory and praxis emerged.
+It is important to remember that up to the time of the Enlightenment, there was only one discipline of theology.
+Under the influence of the Enlightenment, a division between theory and praxis emerged.
 This in turn developed into the four separate disciplines of Bible, church history, systematic theology and practical theology.
 ILD does not work with these separate disciplines but seeks to integrate them through the practice of inter-active theology.

 A particular subject like salvation (soteriology) will for example be covered through exegesis.
 The biblical answers are applied to the individual or society.
 How to effectively communicate them is then worked out.
 The way in which the church through the ages has answered its questions will also be taken into consideration.
 The answers are to be applied to the present situation to test their relevance.
 In this way all the different theological disciplines are integrated.

-Table of contents (57.21 kB) to the Veritas Modules
+pdf Table of contents (57.21 kB) to the Veritas Modules